 What Micron filter is best for well water?

-When it comes to well water and Micron ratings in general, the lower the number, the better the filter.
+Regarding well water and Micron ratings in general, the lower the number, the better the filter.

 However, because well water filters are specifically designed to remove sediment first, those filters will have a Micron rating between 5 and 30.